Resilient-Labs/complex-api-bootcamp/README.md

 # 📊 Project: Search Song Lyrics

 # Week09
-Goal : Learn API's by building a complex api. get results from and send that to another api.
+Goal : Learn API's by building a complex api. get results from one api and send that to another api.

 Languages Used HTML,CSS, and JAVASCRIPT